 The Student Union is operated and maintained by the Associated Students (A.S.) from a portion of the Student Activity Fee.
 It provides a place where students can relax, watch TV, enjoy refreshments from the vending machines or enjoy the perennial pot of A.S. coffee.
-The grounds of the Student Union are used for Carne Asadas and other social functions.
+The grounds of the Student Union are used for social functions.
 The A.S.
 Council office and conference room is located here.
 For more information, call 760-768-5621.

-Research Center and Institute

-Center for Individual and Professional Skills Development
+Research Center, Institute, and Partnership Center for Individual and Professional Skills Development

-Suzanna Fuentes, Director
+Suzanna Fuentes.
+Director